Bought a few leeks and not sure if you should refrigerate them or not? How to store leeks to keep them fresh?

 What’s important to note here is that a couple of coarse outer leaves is normal for leeks that sit in storage for more than a few days.

 You simply peel and discard those leaves, or cut off the dried parts, and use the rest.
-You already do the same thing when you prep onions.

 The longer your leeks sit in storage, the more outer leaves you have to cut off and throw out.